micmejia/bible-dump/NKJV/Luke/Luke 8.md

 And they ridiculed Him, knowing that she was dead.

 ###### 54
-But He [^u]put them all outside, took her by the hand and called, saying, "Little girl, arise."
+But He put them all outside, took her by the hand and called, saying, "Little girl, arise."

 ###### 55
 Then her spirit returned, and she arose immediately.
 And He commanded that she be given _something_ to eat.